 20 yrs experience in corporate finance and investment analysis.
-Currently co-Chief Investment Officer for public equity investing, with a focus on small cap growth companies.
-Prior experience in financial positions in the pharmaceutical industry.
+Currently co-Chief Investment Officer for public equity investing at Ashford Capital, with a focus on small cap growth companies.
+Prior experience in financial positions in the pharmaceutical industry at Merck & Co.
 MBA Lehigh University, BBA Wharton, University of Pennsylvania.